 Funded by / Ownership

-OilPrice does not openly disclose ownership, however James Stafford is listed as the founder.
-Revenue is generated though subscription fees and advertising.
+OilPrice does not openly disclose ownership, however, James Stafford is listed as the founder.
+Revenue is generated through subscription fees and advertising.

 Analysis / Bias